-The Scorpion M indeed is a pleasure to pedal around, with shorter, not quite sticky knobs.
+The Pirelli Scorpion MTB M tire indeed is a pleasure to pedal around, with shorter, not quite sticky knobs.
 Rolling resistance is great and the tire has no noticeable drag.

 Cornering is also nice, given the round profile.
 It’s easy to throw around, and initiate turning, although the cornering knobs aren’t always the most confidence inspiring.

-As far as the single compound, it does seem like adding a second compound for the cornering knobs would bring a little more confidence to the M. The caveat though, is that the Scorpion Ms can handle a lot of miles without looking like a pack of chewed gum.
+As far as the single compound, it does seem like adding a second compound for the cornering knobs would bring a little more confidence to the M. The caveat though, is that the Pirelli Scorpion M tires can handle a lot of miles without looking like a pack of chewed gum.

 Overall, the tire feels best suited to cross-country riding, even if it ends up on the rougher side of things occasionally.
 The tire is a heftier than other Pirelli Scorpion options, but the tread is not quite ready for anything real loose or aggressive.